What to Bring for a Day’s Shooting

 Whilst on the legal side of things, make sure you keep your gun with you at all times.
 Take it into the house or pub for lunch and then again for tea etc. Make sure that the hotel you are staying in has a safe for overnight storage.

 Equally as important as your gun are your cartridges.
 Be sure to also invest in a quality cartridge bag.
 Having a bag keeps your cartridges in one place and protects them from damage.
-The James Rambler Canvas and Leather Cartridge Bag matches the slip we recommended above, with a stunning design and quality leather strap.
+The Elveden Cartridge Bag matches the slip we recommended above.
 Make sure you have plenty of cartridges – you never know when you might be on the hot peg all day and running out is just a complete disaster to say nothing of being a slight to your host.

 Particularly important if you are staying away from home.
 Like washing up, you gun is much better cleaned immediately after use.
 We have a range of cleaning kits all of which are perfect for packing into your gun case.